borealbirds/ring-of-fire/docs/species/YBFL/index.md

 subtitle: Empidonax flaviventris
 ---

-The population size of Yellow-bellied Flycatcher (Moucherolle &amp;agrave; ventre jaune) in the Ring of Fire region was 4.332 (3.835, 4.8) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Yellow-bellied Flycatcher (<div>Moucherolle &amp;agrave; ventre jaune</div>) in the Ring of Fire region was 4.332 (3.835, 4.8) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps